-This project activity consists of increasing efficiency in the bagasse (a renewable fuel source, residue from sugarcane processing) cogeneration facility at Colombo, a Brazilian sugar mill.
+This project activity consists of increasing efficiency in the bagasse (a renewable fuel source, residue from sugarcane processing) cogeneration facility at Santa Elisa, a Brazilian sugar mill.
 With the implementation of this project, the mill has been able to sell electricity to the national grid, avoiding that fossil-fuelled thermal plants dispatch the same amount of energy to that grid.
-By that, the initiative avoids $CO_2$ emissions, also contributing to the regional and national sustainable development.
+By that, the initiative avoids CO_2 emissions, also contributing to the regional and national sustainable development.

-By investing to increase steam efficiency in the sugar and alcohol production and also increasing the efficiency in the steam production with more efficient boilers, Colombo generates surplus steam for using it exclusively on electricity production in its power-house, which also required buying turbo-generators.
+By investing to increase steam efficiency in the sugar and alcohol production and also increasing the efficiency in the steam production with more efficient boilers, SE generates surplus steam for using it exclusively on electricity production in its power-house, which also required buying turbo-generators.

-The municipality where the project is located, is Ariranha is located north in the State of São Paulo.
+The municipality where the project is located is Sertãozinho being located northeast in the State of São Paulo, in the agricultural region of Ribeirão Preto.